dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 Of course, not all classes should be immutable.
 It would be strange to have the raiseSalary method return a new Employee object when an employee gets a raise.

 In this chapter, we covered the fundamentals of objects and classes that make Java an「object-based」language.
 In order to be truly object-oriented, a programming language must also support inheritance and polymorphism.
 The Java support for these features is the topic of the next chapter.

-Chapter 5

-Inheritance

-In this chapter

-5.1 Classes, Superclasses, and Subclasses

-5.2 Object: The Cosmic Superclass

-5.3 Generic Array Lists

-5.4 Object Wrappers and Autoboxing

-5.5 Methods with a Variable Number of Parameters

-5.6 Enumeration Classes

-5.7 Reflection